Customer Satisfaction and Product Safety

 Konica Minolta has set up a reliability testing laboratory at its Tokyo Site Hachioji.
 This is where tests can be conducted to obtain detailed information on product combustibility using cutting-edge analysis techniques.
 The laboratory is also equipped with advanced equipment to treat smoke exhaust, enabling combustion testing to be performed without any impact on the local environment.

 Improving quality awareness in the workplace and promoting the horizontal rollout of effective approaches

 Sharing Information about Quality Problems and Cross-deploying Countermeasures within the Group

-Konica Minolta is accelerating its Group-wide effort to disclose information regarding quality problems and cross-deploy countermeasures as “One Konica Minolta,” a policy launched in fiscal 2013.
+Konica Minolta is accelerating its Group-wide effort to disclose information regarding quality problems and cross-deploy countermeasures as a policy “One Konica Minolta.”
 The goal is to increase sensitivity to quality issues, thereby resolving problems early on and ensuring better response.

 Initiative for the Development of Quiet Products

 Konica Minolta is pursuing the development of quiet products that do not disturb the office environment by measuring and analyzing various sounds that are generated by MFPs and printers.
 As part of this effort, the company carried out joint development with a university to find a method for analyzing noise generated by products.
 After devising a method, the company could predict the noise level of planned products, thereby facilitating the development of quieter office products for more pleasant work environments.

 Konica Minolta has obtained ISO/IEC 17025* accreditation for testing product noise levels.
 By utilizing its test laboratory with world-class acoustic characteristics, the company is able to carry out the in-house acoustic measurements needed to apply for Germany's "Blue Angel Mark" eco-label.

 The inside of the acoustic test laboratory

 - ISO/IEC 17025: General requirements for the competence of testing and calibration laboratories.